KhekhaevSalekh/next-auth-Yandex-issue/README.md

 ## Different approachs

-- First one is by opening second tab.
+1) First one is by opening second tab.
 After this you can choose different ways how you will go:
-  1) stay in second tab
+- stay in second tab
-  2) close second tab after authorization and continue in the first tab
+- close second tab after authorization and continue in the first tab

+2) Second one without need of second tab.
+In Yandex Oauth console change `REDIRECT_URI` to `http://localhost:3000/api/customYandex`.
+Then in this api you can get url from request and take `code`, `cid`, and other stuff to do some logic and deliver controll to next-auth again.